-But food and wine lovers will prefer popular events like Cornucopia, Dine Out Whistler and the Whistler Village Beer Festival.
+However, food and wine lovers will prefer popular events like Cornucopia, Dine Out Whistler, and the Whistler Village Beer Festival.

 Toss in cultural events like the Whistler Film Festival, Whistler Pride and Ski Festival and Whistler Writer’s Festival, to name but a few, and there’s bound to be something for everyone.

 Check out the Whistler Events Calendar to see what’s on while you’re in town.